 This article may contain compensated links.
 See our full disclosure here

-In this episode, we hear all about the history and secrets of one of Italy’s favorite drinks – Limoncello!
-Traditionally a digestive, it is a flavor so indicative of Italy that the smell alone can take you right there.
+Limoncello is no doubt one of Italy’s favorite drinks and we hear all about the history and secrets of this delicious lemon drink.
+Limoncello is traditionally a digestive. it is a flavor so indicative of Italy that the smell alone can take you right there.
 Imagine sitting alfresco somewhere beautiful on the Amalfi or Sorrento Coasts, sipping an ice-cold glass, at the end of a delicious meal.

 We welcome back Pierpaolo from Joe Banana Limos & Travel, a family-run company that has been helping travelers explore Italy for over a decade.
 A talented guide for Naples, Pompeii, and the Sorrentine and Amalfi coasts, Pierpaolo is also a huge foodie.
 He’s already shared his in-depth knowledge of pizzas and here he talks to us about the delicious limoncello that his part of Italy (and Italy in general) is so famous for.